-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Is ssues ENV5 - Air Quality Air Quality Management Areas (AQMAs) will be designated where necessary.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Issues ENV5 - Air Quality Air Quality Management Areas (AQMAs) will be designated where necessary.
 Development within AQMAs will be restricted through the development management process.
 AQMA status will be removed once the air quality is deemed acceptable.
 Air quality within the District deteriorates, negatively impacting on the quality of life of residents.
 Air quality throughout the District is monitored on a regular basis, particularly at congestion hotspots and vulnerable highway intersections.
 AQMAs will be designated, as appropriate, and development will be restricted within these areas, until the air quality improves and the designation is lifted.
 Air quality will be monitored by the Council, as required by the 1995 Environment Act, on a periodic basis.
 Air quality and development within AQMAs will be recorded.
-Data will be monitored according the national Single Data List where necessary.
-NV6 - Large cale enewable nergy Projects The development of large-scale renewable energy projects will be guided by the Council's development management.
+National Indicators NI 194: Air quality - % reduction in NO x and primary PM 10 emissions through local authority's estate and operations.
+ENV6 - Large Scale Renewable Energy Projects The development of large-scale renewable energy projects will be guided by the Council's development management.
 Detrimental impact on sites of nature conservation importance, and/or landscape character.
 The policy does not permit such development which would have a detrimental impact.
 This will be regulated through the development management process.
-The development of large-scale renewable energy projects will be monitored as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
-I. 1 1.

-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Is ssues ENV7 - Small Scale Renewable Energy Projects Some small-scale renewable projects such as domestic photovoltaic cells do not require consent from the Council.
+The development of large-scale renewable energy projects will be monitored as part of the Annual Monitoring Report.
+Core Indicators E3: Renewable energy generation.
+ENV7 - Small Scale Renewable Energy Projects Some small-scale renewable projects such as domestic photovoltaic cells do not require consent from the Council.
 However, those that do require approval will be guided by the Council's development management.
 Development management restricts small-scale renewable energy projects, to the detriment of the generation of renewable energy.
 The Council will take a positive approach to such development through the development management process.
-The Council will monitor the implementation of small-scale renewable energy projects in the Annual Monitoring Report or other reporting mechanism, as appropriate.
-ENV8 - On-Site Renewable and Low Carbon Energy Generation A proportion of the energy requirements for new developments will be required to be provided from on-site renewable or low carbon energy sources and will be regulated through the development management process.
+The Council will monitor the implementation of small-scale renewable energy projects in the Annual Monitoring Report.
+Core Indicators E3: Renewable energy generation.

+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Is sues ENV8 - On-Site Renewable and Low Carbon Energy Generation A proportion of the energy requirements for new developments will be required to be provided from on-site renewable or low carbon energy sources and will be regulated through the development management process.
 The policy makes allowances to ensure that this approach does not undermine the deliverability of schemes.
 The requirement for new residential development and non-residential development, as appropriate, to provide a proportion of the developments energy requirements from on-site renewable or low carbon energy sources render development schemes unviable.
 A flexible approach will be maintained to ensure that where it can be shown that the requirement threatens the viability of a scheme, the Council will require a smaller proportion of the developments energy requirements from onsite renewable or low carbon energy sources.
 If it is consistently shown that the requirement makes schemes undeliverable then the Council may review the situation through the Local Development Framework process.
-The Council will monitor the proportion of new developments energy requirements being provided from on-site renewable or low carbon energy sources as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
+The Council will monitor the proportion of a new developments energy requirements being provided from on-site renewable or low carbon energy sources as part of the Annual Monitoring Report.
+Core Indicators E3: Renewable energy generation.